Composite Fermion Nonlinear Sigma Models: Green's Function Generating Functional

 The derivative terms in $S$ are invariant under continuous chiral transformations; the mass terms only preserve chiral transformations with $\alpha \in \pi \mathbb{Z}$.

+The Dirac composite fermion mass $m_D$ changes sign under a particle-hole transformation of the (2+1)d theory \cite{Son2015}.
 Notice that $M_1$ is invariant under the combination of charge-conjugation and a chiral rotation with $\alpha = \pi/2$, while $M_2$ changes sign under this operation.
-We'll later find that nonzero $M_2$ is associated to particle-hole symmetry violating Hall response.
+Consequently, we identify this transformation as the realization of electron particle-hole symmetry in the 2d Euclidean theory.
+Consistent with this interpretation, we'll find that nonzero $M_2$ is associated to particle-hole symmetry violating Hall response.